October 10th, 2010 // 10:02 pm @ admin

 SPECIAL HELPS (nutrition, storage, food safety, cooking tips)

 Nutrition Page 00 #00.

 AT A GLANCE (For skilled cooks in a hurry.)

 Wash vegetables, peel and chop roughly – crush garlic – medium saucepan heat oil sauté onions 10 minutes.
-Add garlic – stir – add carrots, sweet potato – sauté 10 minutes.
+Add garlic – stir – add carrots, parsnips – sauté 10 minutes.
 Add stock, herbs, salt – boil 30 minutes.
 Blend until smooth – add soymilk.
 Serve half & half on the side.